 For Inverse Proportion, as one value increases, the other value falls.
 The change in one must be at the same rate as the change in the other: if one amount doubles, then the other amount must be halved.

 A typical example would involve the time taken to complete a task, and the number of people involved in that task.
 If the number of people on the task increased by a factor of three, then the amount of time taken to complete the task would be a third of the original time.

 Multiplying one side of the proportion by a factor means multiplying the other side by the inverse of that factor.

-1. An exhibition is being prepared.
+An exhibition hall is being prepared.
 It normally takes 12 people six days to prepare the exhibition hall.
 However, only 8 people are available.
 How long will it take to prepare the hall?

 8 people is `frac(2)(3)` of 12